asreview/asreview/docs/source/extensions/overview_extensions.rst

     pip install git@github.com:{USER_NAME}/{REPO_NAME}.github

-To develop your own extenstion go to :ref:`develop-extensions`.
+See :ref:`develop-extensions` for information about developing your own extension.